‘Education for all’ is the foundation of inclusion in education

 Target 4C: Teachers

 UNESCO.
-2018.
-Global education monitoring report, 2019: Migration, displacement and education: building bridges, not walls .
+2020.
+Global education monitoring report, 2020: Inclusion and education: all means all.
 Paris: UNESCO.